aws-samples/aws-modernization-with-launchdarkly/content/030_getting_started/31_setup_ld_account.md

 After creating your LaunchDarkly account and logging in, you'll be placed in your default project.

 2 .
-Navigate to the [Account settings/Projects tab](https://app.launchdarkly.com/settings/projects) and copy the **client-side ID** for the Test environment -- this will be used as a part of the App Runner configuration
+Navigate to the [Account settings/Projects tab/AWS](https://app.launchdarkly.com/settings/projects/default/environments) and copy the **client-side ID** for the Test environment (juts click on it!)

 <img src=/images/setup/ld_client_id.png>
 {{% notice info %}}
 The Client-side ID will be used as a part of the App Runner configuration in the next step